PowerMill | Key Features and Enhancements | Autodesk

 FUSION WITH POWERMILL ULTIMATE

-Automate the design, manufacture, inspection and electrical-discharge manufacturing burning of electrodes.
-Use customisable machining templates to automate the production of families of electrodes for increased process consistency and to help avoid mistakes happening on the shop floor. (video: 2:46 min.)
+Automate the design, manufacture, inspection, and electrical-discharge manufacturing burning of electrodes.
+Use customizable machining templates to automate the production of families of electrodes for increased process consistency, and to help avoid mistakes happening on the shop floor. (video: 2:46 min.)

 Hybrid manufacturing